 4. Last Resort: Bobby Pins

 Let’s face it, girls – we all have bobby pins lying around in our bathroom drawers.
-Well, bobby pins (like these) can come to the rescue once more when it comes to securing your lace front wig without glue or tape.
+Well, bobby pins can come to the rescue once more when it comes to securing your lace front wig without glue or tape.

 Using bobby pins to secure your lace front wig is done precisely how you might think: working around your head and applying bobby pins with your wig and hair conjointly.
 Keep going until your wig feels secure and ready for action.